-Already, many hundreds of universities, including the University of Adelaide, from more than 90 different countries around the world have signed up as participating members of this UN Academic Impact Program.
+John Taplin Pro Vice-Chancellor (International) University of Adelaide more than 90 different countries around the world have signed up as participating members of this UN Academic Impact Program.
 National and international councils and consortia like the Association of International Educators (NAFSA), the International Association of University Presidents, and Universitas 21 have also endorsed the principles of the UNAI and committed themselves to encouraging their individual members to contribute to this global initiative.